-- Include training as only one aspect of an overall change management strategy. - Provide multiple opportunities and methods for users to provide input into the project. - Communicate early and often about the status of the project. - Provide ongoing training and change management processes to support the project after initial implementation. - Do not cut training and change management when the budget begins to get tight.
-Prioritize this component of projects.
+- Include training as only one aspect of an overall change management strategy. - Provide multiple opportunities and methods for users to provide input into the project. - Communicate early and often about the status of the project. - Provide ongoing training and change management processes to support the project after initial implementation. - Do not cut training and change management when the budget gets tight.
+Prioritize this component of projects. - Build in a process to collect and respond to feedback from staff and constituents on new changes and new training.